Bound on Quantum Fluctuations in Gravitational Waves from LIGO-Virgo: Detector Response for Squeezed State

 Writing the wave-number in terms of the frequency of the wave $k^*=2\pi f^*$, sending $t\to t'$, and taking a square root gives the standard deviation $\sigma_S =\sqrt{\langle (\delta h_\Pol)^2\rangle}$ in the squeezed state of \be \sigma_S = \sqrt{4\pi} \,e^{\sqs_\Pol}\!\left(2\pi f^*\over \omega_{Pl}\right) \ee The scaling here is broadly consistent with the scalings estimated in prior works \cite{Parikh:2020kfh,Parikh:2020fhy,Kanno:2020usf,Guerreiro:2021qgk}.

-Let us compare this to the first observation of merging black holes seen by LIGO GW150914 \cite{LIGOScientific:2016aoc}.
+Let us compare this to the first observation of merging black holes seen by LIGO-Virgo GW150914 \cite{LIGOScientific:2016aoc}.
 As is well known, the response by the interferometer is in good agreement with the predictions of classical general relativity.
 There does exist a residual noise, i.e., a residual difference between observation and theoretical prediction.
-By running a statistical analysis of the LIGO data from Hanford (H) and Livingston (L), we find the standard deviation of the residual is \be \sigma_{H}\approx\sigma_L\approx 0.16\times 10^{-21} \ee Very reasonably, this residual can be mostly accounted for from various well known effects, such as thermal noise, photon shot noise, etc. So at the very least we can use this as a definite {\em upper bound} on the size of the quantum gravitational fluctuations $\sigma_S$ in our squeezed state.
+Using data from the event GW150914, we computed the standard deviation of the residual from LIGO-Virgo at Hanford (H) and Livingston (L), which are roughly equal \be \sigma_{H}\approx\sigma_L\approx 0.16\times 10^{-21} . \ee Very reasonably, this residual can be mostly accounted for from various well known effects, such as thermal noise, photon shot noise, etc. So at the very least we can use this as a definite {\em upper bound} on the size of the quantum gravitational fluctuations $\sigma_S$ in our squeezed state.
 To evaluate $\sigma_S$ as above, we need a value of $f^*$, a central frequency of the (classical) wave.
 From GW150914 data, the frequencies of largest support in the wave occurred for \be f^*\sim 200\,\mbox{Hz} \ee By inserting this value into Eq.~(\ref{sigmaS}) and demanding $\sigma_S<\sigma_H\approx\sigma_L$, we obtain a bound on $\zeta_\Pol$ of \be \zeta_\Pol<41 \ee (for each mode) which is our primary finding.
 By estimating residuals from known effects, one could improve this bound a little.
-We leave this for future work.
+Furthermore, one could analyze more carefully the ringdown and/or inspiral phases.
+We leave these considerations for future work.